gajus/paddy/README.md

 $messenger->error('foo');
 ```

-Requests that result in header-only response continue to persist message data:
+Response that has "location" header continue to persist message data:

 ```php
 // Page 2
 header('Location: Page 3');
 ```

-Messages are removed from session upon request resulting in ouput or without `Location:` header.
+Messages are discarded after the first page is displayed:

 ```php
 // Page 3